-Alma Bridge Replacement
+Alma Bridge Completion

 Working on behalf of Devon County Council, we have recently completed the replacement of Alma Bridge in Sidmouth.
 The finished footbridge, which has restored access between the Ham and the cliff path, has been warmly welcomed by the local residents who can once again enjoy a much shorter route between the town and the coastal walk way.

 First built in 1855 using timbers from the stricken vessel, Laurel, the original bridge initially played a vital role carrying the railway line over the estuary of the River Sid.
 In 1900, architect R.W.
 Sampson was commissioned to design a structure to replace the wooden bridge and succeeded in creating an elegant and iconic Sidmouth landmark that would stand strong for well over 100 years.